Poster Session | 28th Annual

 The main gist

 The Poster Session is where you can showcase your passion for advancing the art and science of medicine in specific areas that matter to you.
 We welcome completed projects or research in progress!
-AMSA’s National Leaders are on standby for guidance and collaboration as you architect your abstract (due May 1) and presentation.
-During AMSACon, you present to (and network with) a panel of VIP judges — and winners are selected for 8 different categories.
+AMSA’s National Leaders are on standby for guidance and collaboration as you architect your abstract and presentation.
+During #FP4Change, you present to (and network with) a panel of VIP judges — and winners are selected for 12 different categories.
 (Hello cash prizes!
 National notoriety!
 Portfolio boosters!)

 Some juicy FAQs